wp-plugins/backtotop/Readme.txt

 Stable tag: trunk
 License: GPL or later

-This plugin will create a "back to top" or "scroll to top button" for your website with smooth scrolling and 25 images.
+This plugin will create a "back to top" or "scroll to top button" for your website.
+You can select an image from list or upload your own image or create an button using text.
 == Description ==

-This plugin will create a "back to top" or "scroll to top button" for your website with smooth scrolling and 25 images.
+This plugin will create a "back to top" or "scroll to top button" for your website.
+You can select an image from list or upload your own image or create an button using text.
+Total solution of Back To Top button.
 Demo link:http://www.pilgrimsholidays.com